sebastiancarlos/sway-talisman/README.md

 adding extra automation and configuration before and after opening your app.

 ## Features
-- Use the same keybinding for two tasks: Opening your ever-ready terminal, and launching apps.
+- Use the same keybinding for two tasks: Opening your ever-ready scratchpad terminal, and launching apps.
 Killer combo!
 - Every benefit of your shell (history, tab completion) is still there in your minimalist app launcher.
 - Automatically hides after launch, mimicking dedicated launcher behavior.
+-  Error handling.
+Returns exit code if the app failed to launch.
 - Configure custom pre-launch, post-launch, and window placement logistics.
   Just make a wrapper script and do whatever you want.
 - **Technically simple.** Main logic is just [10 lines of code](https://github.com/sebastiancarlos/sway-talisman/blob/main/sway-launch#L123).
 Everything else is UX and glue code.